 What is more efficient than only paying for what you use and what you need?
 Pay as you go models (PAYG) allow companies to plan and pay for only what they need in any given period.
 Rather than building for every eventuality, PAYG enables flexibility from a cost-management, behavior and life-cycle management perspective.

 You can plan for peak periods without increasing your investment in hardware that otherwise will sit mostly idle.
-PAYG and pay-per-use cloud infrastructure increases the overall efficiency of the entire online ecosystem.
+PAYG and pay-per-use cloud infrastructure increase the overall efficiency of the entire online ecosystem.

 Large-scale cloud data management has allowed companies to plan for flexibility and off-site resources.
 The one-to-many nature of cloud computing: